rdinnager/slimr/README.md

 #> Success!
 ```

-slimr shines because it can create so called templates to run scripts
+`slimr` shines because it can create so called templates to run scripts
 with different parameter settings.
 It also allows to “collect” the
 output from SLiM and load it back into R, so you can run a full
 simulation with lots of parameters settings using parallel cores if
-available and analyse the output directly in R. See the vignettes for
+available and analyse the output directly in R.

-details of these features and how to use them.
+See the vignettes for details of these features and how to use them.

 ## A complete workflow

-Below is a simle “complete” workflow. \* Creating a script in R \* Run
+Below is a simple “complete” workflow. \* Creating a script in R \* Run
 SLiM \* Load the results into R \* Analyse and visualise the results.

 As an example we simply will run a single population of 33 individuals
 for 100 generations, with a single chromosome of (length=100000 bases),
 and high mutation rate (1e-5) \[to shorten run-time\].
 Every 10
-generation we will save the genetic status of each inidiviual for 100
+generation we will save the genetic status of each individual for 100
 generations.
 Once completed we read back in the genotypes (as a genlight
 object) and count the number of loci every of the 10 generations (the
 number of loci increases due to the mutations, that occurs during the